jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

     }
     ```

-2. In the `lib.rs` file, create an implementation of the struct `Recipient`.
+2. In the `lib.rs` file, create an implementation block for the `Recipient` struct.

     ```rust
     impl Recipient {